pydata/xarray/doc/plotting.rst

 ~~~~~~~~~

 Suppose we want two plots to share the same color scale.
 This can be
-achieved by passing in the appropriate arguments and adding the color bar
+achieved by passing in axes and adding the color bar
 later.

 .. ipython:: python